NodeWorkshops/nw-promises/readme.md

 https://www.meetup.com/NodeWorkshops/

+Almost all the examples will work on Node 6, so you don't need to install node 7 or configure Babel.

+Async await will work out of the box on Node 7.
+If you don't want to install that, then you can use Babel as descibed below.

 Node 7 can be installed from here:

 https://nodejs.org/en/

-If you have node 6 and you want to try async await then follow these steps:
+If you don't want to install node 7 and you want to try async await then follow these steps:
 ```
 npm install -g babel-cli --save-dev
 npm install babel-preset-env --save-dev